 The National Council for the Training of Journalists’ showpiece event brought together decision makers in journalism’s education, training and industry sectors.
 It featured a Question Time journalism skills debate, a talk on reporting devolution and a panel discussion about what it means to be a fully converged journalist.
 Awards for the top-performing NCTJ-accredited courses and the NCTJ’s Chairman Award were also announced.

 Ben and Katey were asked to cover the journalism skills debate, held at the Wales Millennium Centre, with a mixture of writing, videojournalism and photography.
-The written reports from Ben and Katey are published below and photos of the event can be found here.
-A video of the conference can be seen here.
+The written reports from Ben and Katey are published below.

 Time flies.
 Two months feels like a week.
 And what a productive two months it has been since starting the postgraduate diploma in newspaper journalism at Cardiff University.